Azure-Samples/azure-ai-vision-sdk/README.md

 See Microsoft documentation for an overview of [Image Analysis](https://learn.microsoft.com/azure/cognitive-services/computer-vision/overview-image-analysis).
 The Vision SDK Image Analysis APIs (preview) uses [Image Analysis REST API v4.0 (preview)](docs/image-analysis/Image-Analysis-2023-02-01-preview-API-doc.md).
 The Image Analysis APIs supports the extraction of one or more of the following features using a single REST call:

-* **Caption** - Generates a human-readable phrase that describes the image content.
+* **Caption** - Generates a human-readable phrase that describes the whole image content.
 For example, for the above image, "A woman wearing a mask sitting at a table with a laptop".
+* **Dense Captions** - Generates a human-readable phrase that describes the whole image content, and up to 9 additional descriptions that describe sub-regions of the image.
 * **Tags** - Returns content tags for recognizable objects, living beings, scenery, and actions that appear in the image.
 * **Objects** - Detects various objects within an image, including their approximate location.
 See example in the above image: person, two chairs, laptop, dining table.
 * **People** - Detects people in the image, including their approximate location.